 ...because it was taken during the very brief timeframe when it was signposted as US 87 (enlarged here):

 In 1937 (one year after US 87 was extended through Denver, and US 285 was changed) two additional US highways were routed into the city.
 The US 6 designation (which had previously ended in Greeley) was truncated at Wiggins and instead extended southwest through Denver (and through the remainder of Colorado, all the way to Long Beach CA).
 US 6 came into Commerce City heading southwest on the road that is now designated SH 2.
-Traffic was then directed south on Vasquez Boulevard, then south on Colorado Boulevard to Colfax.
+At 64th Avenue traffic curved to head due south on Dahlia Street (this is before Vasquez Boulevard had been built, which would later subsume that segment of Dahlia).
+At the time, Dahlia had a bridge over Sand Creek, and just south of there was a diagonal road (completely gone now) connecting Dahlia (at about 5400 North) to Colorado Boulevard (at about 4900 North).
+US 6 traffic then continued south on Colorado to Colfax.
 Initially US 6 was not routed along 6th Avenue (as it is today), nor did it go through Clear Creek Canyon west of Golden.
-Rather, US 6 was twinned with US 40 from the intersection of Colorado and Colfax west all the way to Empire Jct. (a distance of about 43 miles).
+Rather, US 6 was twinned with US 40 from the intersection of Colorado and Colfax, west into the mountains, all the way to Empire Jct. (a distance of about 43 miles).
 Following are a few historic photos with signs marking the US 6-40 overlap, each of them from somewhere along the Colfax viaduct.
 This first one was taken looking west, possibly at the east beginning of the viaduct:

 This next photo was also looking west along Colfax.
 I believe the photographer was standing at the southwest end of the Larimer viaduct: